React nodes

 React.createElement()

-type.
-(If you've worked with TypeScript before, you'll be able to understand what this means.) - Using the term 'React node' simplifies the discussion when we want to talk about
+. - Using the term 'React node' simplifies the discussion when I want to talk about

 React.createElement()

-But React nodes can also be numbers, Booleans, undefined
+Well, React nodes can be any of the following: React elements, strings, Booleans, numbers, undefined

-How exactly each of these values is handled by the renderer will be explored later on as this course proceeds.
-For now, we'll be concerned with the most important kind of React nodes — elements.
+How exactly each of these values is handled by React will be explored later on as this course proceeds.
+For now, let's concern ourselves with the most important kind of React nodes — React elements.

 React elements are described as follows by React's documentation, specifically in Glossary of React Terms: